2025 Mosquito Surveillance

 Adult Mosquitoes (carbon-dioxide trap data)

-The following table and graph show the average number of mosquitoes collected per trap per night during June.
-The graph that follows shows the five-year average of mosquito counts over the different months of a year.
+The following table and graph show the average number of mosquitoes collected per trap per night during October.
+The second graph on the next page shows the five-year average of mosquito counts over the different months of the year.

 This chart shows the 5-year average number of mosquitoes collected per trap night by month in 2025.
 Data are shown for the six most common species found in San Mateo County.